stratza/spindlex/CONTRIBUTING.md

-# Contributing to Spindle
+# Contributing to SpindleX

-Thank you for your interest in contributing to Spindle!
+Thank you for your interest in contributing to SpindleX!
 This document provides guidelines and information for contributors.

 ## Code of Conduct